Undergraduate Course: Healthy Eating for People and Planet (VETS08016)

 On completion of this course, the student will be able to:

-- Apply knowledge, skills and understanding to design a personal healthy, sustainable meal plan
+- Apply knowledge, skills and understanding of nutrition, sustainability, and food systems to design a healthy, sustainable diet

 |